Survival lighting is an often overlooked yet vitally important consideration for preppers.

 Best For: Nightlight

-These type of solar lights have built-in batteries which are directly connected to a solar panel.
-They are designed for outdoor use and usually can only be charged by solar panels and not batteries, USB, etc. (which makes them different from solar-powered flashlights or lanterns).
+These types of solar lights have built-in batteries which are directly connected to a solar panel.
+They are designed for outdoor use and can only be charged by solar panels, not batteries, USB, etc. (which makes them different from solar-powered flashlights or lanterns).

 Most solar garden lights aren’t very bright (some only produce 5 lumens or less!).
 However, they have the benefit of being very cheap.
 They are great to keep in bathrooms, hallways, or children’s rooms as a nightlight during power outages.
 There are also more powerful solar outdoor lights, but these tend to be pricier.

 Glow sticks usually only provide a few lumens of lighting, which isn’t enough to light up a space or provide task lighting.
 However, they are great for children during power outages.
 You can have your kids wear glow sticks so you can easily find them.
 Kids also like glow sticks, so it is good for their morale – especially if they are afraid of the dark.

 If you have nothing else, torches are an option in a pinch.
 You can make a torch out of many things.
 One cool primitive method is to use your survival knife to cut several deep notches into the end of a long branch.
 You then put some wet clay or moss into the notched area, followed by pine pitch.
 The pine pitch burns for a very long time and withstands wind well.